 Talk to your kids about ...

-Families can talk about the fact that documentaries are intended to entertain, inform, inspire and/or persuade.
-Zero Weeks is an example of a documentary that's intended to accomplish multiple purposes.
+Families can talk about the purpose of documentaries: to entertain, inform, inspire, and/or persuade.
+Zero Weeks is an example of a documentary intended to accomplish multiple purposes.
 What did you learn?
 In what way, if any, did the movie inspire you?
 Persuade you to take action?
 Was it "entertaining" enough to hold your interest?

 The film doesn't include any interviews with or detailed information about those who oppose paid family leave legislation, though it mentions "corporate lobbyists" as one significant adversary.
-What reasons might foes of Paid Family Leave legislation give to explain their resistance?
+What reasons might foes of paid family leave give to explain their resistance?
 Do you think Dickens provided enough of a "con" to her "pro" position?

 Find more movies that help kids build character.